 The average time it takes to complete a sand & refinish job is 3-5 days.
 Timeframe depends on several factors including the square footage of the floor, shape it’s in, repair work, is it going stain or neutral, etc… The sanding process is the most time consuming and crucial to the outcome of the job.

-First off, all furniture must be removed from the area to be refinished.
+First off, all furniture and belongings must be completely removed from the areas to be refinished – it is best to perform the refinish in all areas at once, if possible.
 If carpet is covering the flooring, all the carpet, tackstrip, and staples must be removed.
 Plastic is also hung up where needed.

 Now is the time to do any necessary repairs due to pet or water staining, water/termite damage, or for any other reason.
 Repairs should be completed before sanding can begin in that particular area.
 Sometimes additional damage is exposed after initial sanding.

-It's preferable that pets be blocked off from all the areas that are being sanded.
-It's pertinent that they be blocked off during the final sanding and finishing stages.
-It takes hours for stains and finishes to dry, if a pet walks across a wet floor, the paw prints may have to be sanded out to be removed.
+It’s preferable that pets be blocked off from all the areas that are being sanded.
+It’s pertinent that they be blocked off during the final sanding and finishing stages.
+It takes hours for stains and finishes to dry, if a pet walks across a wet floor, the paw prints may have to be sanded out to be removed – which ends up costing more money and time.

 Some floors require an extensive amount of sanding to remove old finish, varnish, wax, grime, paint, or whatever else may be on the floor.
 Each floor is different from the next, and our sanding process must be adjusted accordingly.